Useful Links

 The Council of Europe has a portal on victims of crime which includes access to relevant Council of Europe Conventions, Recommendations and other documents as well as access to relevant European Union and United Nations documents on victims of crime.

 Victims Support Assistance (2nd Edition, 2008) is a book on sale from the Council of Europe containing Council of Europe Conventions, Recommendations of the Committee of Ministers, Ministerial Resolutions, and an Expert Report.
-The synopis of the book includes a list of the instruments relating to victims.
+The synopsis of the book includes a list of the instruments relating to victims.

 It is also possible to search a full list of treaties for the Council of Europe.